top of page

 RESPONSIVE DISPLAY ADS

-Responsive display ads automatically adjust in size, appearance, and format to fit many different ad spaces.
-Various assets (images, headlines, logos, videos, and descriptions) can be uploaded in Google Ads, and the optimal combination and size of assets are then displayed in ads across websites, apps, YouTube, and Gmail.
+Responsive display ads automatically adjust in size, appearance, and format to fit different ad placements.
+Advertisers can upload assets such as images, headlines, logos, videos, and descriptions in Google Ads, which then automatically combines and optimizes them across websites, apps, YouTube, and Gmail.

 RESPONSIVE SEARCH AD